openshift/enhancements/enhancements/cluster-logging/multi-cluster-observability.md

 ### API Extensions

-None as the MCOA is not providing any new custom reource definitions or changing any existing ones.
+None as the MCOA is not providing any new custom resource definitions or changing any existing ones.

 ### Implementation Details/Notes/Constraints [optional]